 - Also, bring a jacket no matter what season – something warm as well as waterproof.

-- Before or after the trip, we recommend staying in nearby Te Anoi – especially if you also plan to go to iconic Milford Sound as well.
+- Before or after the trip, we recommend staying in nearby Te Anau – especially if you also plan to go to iconic Milford Sound as well.

 This was exactly the mini-retreat we were hoping it would be.
-We were treated to the most magnificent views, delicious food, peaceful moments, and wonderful company.
-It was completely worth the cost and we would recommend it to anyone – although, not very family oriented.
+We were treated to the most magnificent views in the heart of Fiordland National Park, delicious food, peaceful moments, and wonderful company.
+It was completely worth the cost and we would recommend it to anyone – although, it is not very family oriented since there is a lot of just downtime relaxing.
 It is more for singles, couples, or friends.

-Ironically, when our peaceful cruise ended and our cell phones began to get signal again, we all had notices from our respective home countries calling us back.
+Ironically, when our peaceful cruise ended the next day and our cell phones began to get signal again, we all had notices from our respective home countries calling us back.
 The pandemic had kicked off around the world and everything was changing.
 Strange really, to have such a stark contrast.